 Treatment Options for Crooked Teeth

 - Porcelain Veneers- Porcelain veneers can be used to treat crooked teeth cosmetically.
-Dr. Perkins prepares the teeth by removing the enamel to make room for a shell like a cap that he will permanently bond to the tooth.
+Dr. Perkins prepares the teeth by removing the enamel to make room for a shell-like cap that he will permanently bond to the tooth.

 Oral Health & Crooked Teeth